kimbring2/minecraft_ai/README.md

 <img src="image/19-16-46.png" width="800">

+It is necessary to select the action of the agent by the value output from the network.
+In the first output, an action related to an item is selected, and in the second output, an attack, jump, and camera rotation action are selected.
+The details of the contents mentioned pevious can be confirmed with the uploaded code.

 ## Preprosseing
 The agent obtains information on items currently possessed, including screen information on the screen during game play.
 In addition, actions such as camera rotation, advancement, attack, item creation, item drop, and item equipment can be performed.
-Moreover, it is necessary to select the action of the agent by the value output from the network.
-In the first output, an action related to an item is selected, and in the second output, an attack, jump, and camera rotation action are selected.
-The details of the contents mentioned pevious can be confirmed with the uploaded code.
+In the case of screen information, since it is image information, it is divided into 255 before learning and changed to a value between 0 and 1, and in the case of inventory information, it is divided into 2304, the upper limit of item possession.

 Also, there are very many cases where all actions are 0 in the provided data set.
 When traning without deleting this data, there are many cases where the agent is continuously stopped at the same place.
 These data were deleted before learning.